Nginx Training Course

 Edge Computing

-7 HoursThis instructor-led, live training in Uzbekistan (online or onsite) is aimed at product managers and developers who wish to use Edge Computing to decentralize data management for faster performance, leveraging smart devices located on the source network.
+7 HoursThis instructor-led, live training in Uzbekistan (available online or on-site) is designed for product managers and developers who aim to leverage Edge Computing to decentralize data management, thereby achieving faster performance through the use of smart devices deployed directly on the source network.

-- Understand the basic concepts and advantages of Edge Computing.
+- Grasp the fundamental concepts and key advantages of Edge Computing.

-- Identify the use cases and examples where Edge Computing can be applied.
+- Recognize practical use cases and real-world examples where Edge Computing can be effectively applied.

-- Design and build Edge Computing solutions for faster data processing and reduced operational costs.
+- Design and implement Edge Computing solutions that enable faster data processing while reducing operational costs.

 Edge Computing Infrastructure